Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 `git clone https://github.com/Morpheuslabs-io/waves-dapp-sample-01`

 ## Step 2.
 Configure Ride IDE

+### Open Ride IDE

-Open server tab, and then click on waves-ide link to open Ride IDE
+Open a server tab in the terminal, and then click on waves-ide link to open Ride IDE
 <img src="img/open-ide.png" alt="Ride IDE"/>

+###
-Let generate new account to attach dapp script later by clicking generate new account
+Lets generate a new account in order to attach dapp scripts later, by clicking generate new account.
 <img src="img/ride-ide.png" alt="Ride IDE"/>

-After create account has no any waves yet, we will send it some way from genesis account later.
+After creating the account, there is no any waves token yet in the account.
+We will send some waves tokens to the account from the genesis account later.
 <img src="img/ride-account.png" alt="Ride account"/>

 Then, Open Wave BlockChain Ops and click on retrieve button to get genesis account info, copy seed for later usage.